AliG71/hair_cortisol/README.md

 2. R Markdown files.  .rmd files for final models and senstivitiy analyses

-3. HTML files showing statisical reports from all models.
+3. HTML or PDF files showing statisical reports from all models.